geneseframework/genese-api-angular/README.md

 [Top](#table-of-contents)
 ## 2. Creation of OpenApi file

 Supposing that you want to create a basic Angular application managing your book's library.
-Your API will contain only the classic CRUD methods getBook, getAllBooks, postBook, putBook and deleteBook.
-At first, you create your OpenAPI file (for example with [Apicurio](https://www.apicur.io/)).
+Your API will contain only the classic CRUD methods `getBook`, `getAllBooks`, `postBook`, `putBook` and `deleteBook`.

-You have one path /books for getAllBooks and postBook methods, and another path /books/{id} for getBook, putBook and deleteBook methods.
+At first, you must create your OpenApi file.
+You can do that easily with the excellent [Apicurio application](https://www.apicur.io/).
+Download the JSON file corresponding to your API and put it in the root folder of your application, with the name `genese-api.json`.

-You will obtain approximately this OpenApi JSON file :
+Supposing that you created one path `/books` for `getAllBooks` and `postBook` methods, and another path `/books/{id}` for `getBook`, `putBook` and `deleteBook` methods, you will obtain approximately this OpenApi JSON file :

 ```json